Debusine concepts

 Scopes

-Scopes are the foundational concept used to implement multi-tenancy in debusine.
+Scopes are the foundational concept used to implement multi-tenancy in Debusine.
 They are an administrative grouping of users, groups and workspaces.
 They appear as the initial segment in the URL path of most web views.

 Groups and workspaces can only exist in a single scope.
 Users are global and might be part of multiple scopes.